bensonbenson/package-tracker/README.md

 # Package Tracker
-Keep track of multiple packages from various carriers all in one place
+A simple tool to keep track of multiple packages from various carriers all in one place and saved to GCP.
+All it takes is a firebase account with a simple firebase setup.
+It's fast and it reacts immediately!

 **WIP**